 As the stewards of our customers’ assets we aim to make investment decisions that deliver the best outcome for customers over the long term.
-To fulfil our fiduciary and stewardship duties to all our customers, we believe it's our responsibility, as a long term investor, to work closely with asset managers that engage effectively with investee companies.
-This should include recognition of the importance of environmental, social and governance (ESG) considerations to support the transition to a more sustainable economy.
-We trust that having effective engagement ingrained in the underlying investment processes where appropriate is positive for customers’ long term savings and financial security.
+To fulfil our fiduciary and stewardship duties, we believe it is our responsibility to work closely with asset managers that engage effectively with investee companies.
+This should include recognition of the importance of environmental, social and governance (ESG) considerations to support the transition to a more sustainable and fair economy.
+We trust that having effective engagagement ingrained in the underlying investment processes where appropriate is positive for customers’ long-term savings and financial security.

-Prudential does not itself engage directly with investee companies, instead relying on our chosen asset managers.
-Our favoured approach to engaging with investee companies is active ownership practices such as shareholder voting, rather than restricting investment opportunities through exclusion.
-We believe that active ownership in order to influence positive corporate behaviour is essential to generating long term investment performance for our customers.
+M&G does not itself engage directly with investee companies, instead relying on our chosen asset managers.
+We favour our managers engaging with investee companies by utilising active ownership practices such as shareholder voting, rather than restricting investment opportunities through exclusion.
+We believe that active ownership is essential to generating long term investment performance for our customers.
 We therefore appoint asset managers that positively influence corporate behaviour where appropriate.

 For active investment strategies, our chosen asset managers’ investment processes are designed to select companies expected to outperform the relevant benchmark indices.
-Prudential assess our asset managers’ investment processes periodically, including a review of their relevant policies covering shareholder engagement, voting and ESG.
+M&G assess our asset managers’ investment processes periodically, including a review of their relevant policies covering shareholder engagement, voting and ESG.
 Included in the investment process, we expect our asset managers, at a minimum, to conduct effective monitoring of a company’s business strategy, financial performance, capital structure, non-financial performance and any other associated risk factors.
-We also expect asset managers to monitor ESG risks in line with their respective policies (which are regularly reviewed to ensure they're aligned with the Prudential ESG policy).
-And finally, asset managers should actively participate in shareholder voting on our behalf, where relevant, in keeping with their respective policies and report the results of their voting to us.
+We also expect asset managers to monitor ESG risks in line with their respective policies (which are regularly reviewed to ensure they are aligned with the M&G Asset Owner ESG Investment policy).
+And finally, asset managers should actively participate in shareholder voting on our behalf, where relevant, in keeping with their respective policies, and report the results of their voting to us.

-In relying on our asset managers to vote on our behalf, we require that they make voting decisions in the best interests of Prudential’s customers.
-We use our managers’ voting records to monitor how effectively they're engaging with company management.
+In relying on our asset managers to vote on our behalf, we require that they make voting decisions in the best interests of M&G’s customers.
+We use our managers’ voting records to monitor how effectively they are engaging with company management.
 The due diligence activities we perform are also an integral part of our ongoing oversight process.

-Prudential carries out due diligence and monitoring in respect of active ownership and engagement.
-Any significant issues or conflicts may be escalated to the Executive Investment Committee for further consideration.
-This policy applies to PAC and PPL only.
+M&G carries out due diligence and monitoring in respect of active ownership and engagement.
+Any significant issues or conflicts should be escalated to the Executive Investment Committee for further consideration.
+This policy applies to PAC, PPL and PIA only.

-We may invest in equities either through a segregated mandate or a collective investment scheme.
+We may invest in equities either via a segregated mandate or via a collective investment scheme.
 The choice between these methods hinges on (a) achieving appropriate investment performance, (b) the relative risks , (c) the cost of investing and (d) the size of the mandate in question.
 We seek to optimise these variables to achieve the best investment outcome for customers.

-For our With-Profits funds, we invest in equities using four managers, M&G Investment Management (MAGIM), Prudential Portfolio Managers America (PPMA), Eastspring Investments and Prudential Investment Managers South Africa (PIMSA).
-For the With-Profits funds, MAGIM and Eastspring Investments manage both segregated mandates and collectives, PPMA primarily manages segregated mandates, while PIMSA manages collectives.
+For our With Profits funds, we invest in equities using four managers, M&G Investment Management (MAGIM), Prudential Portfolio Managers America (PPMA), Eastspring Investments and Prudential Investment Managers South Africa (PIMSA).
+For the With Profits funds, MAGIM and Eastspring manage both segregated mandates and collectives, PPMA primarily manages segregated mandates, while PIMSA manages collectives.
 We employ a number of different equity strategies, across several geographic jurisdictions.
 We believe that investing in a broad spread of equity strategies and geographies creates diversification benefits, and ensures that our customers are not over-exposed to any particular set of risks over the medium to long term.